criblpacks/cribl-kubernetes/README.md

   * All logs sent as JSON inside _raw along with important fields.
   * Logs from the Edge container are processed as JSON.
   * Logs from other containers that contain JSON have that JSON extracted and processed.
-  * Other logs encapsulated into a `message` field
+  * Other logs encapsulated into a `message` field.
-* Process K8S Events into JSON
+* Process K8S Events into JSON.
-* Process and rename K8S Metrics
+* Process and rename K8S Metrics.
+* Flexible and customizeable filtering of all log types.
 * Built-in support for Cribl HTTP Source and Cribl Lake Destination for all logs.

 Note that this pack *requires* that all data be sent via Cribl Edge - see deployment section for details.